 Election results for local elections can be found at your local County Auditor’s office or your local County Website.

-Information on judges can be obtained from the State of Iowa Judicial Website.Do I have to declare a political party in order to vote in a General Election?
+Information on judges can be obtained from the State of Iowa Judicial Website.How do I change my political party?